Five Miles to Midnight

 Five Miles to Midnight (French: Le Couteau dans la plaie, literally The Knife in the wound) is a 1962 Franco-Italian international co-production drama film produced and directed by Anatole Litvak.
 It starred Sophia Loren and Anthony Perkins.
 It was produced through Filmsonor S.A., Dear Film Produzione and Mercury, and distributed by United Artists.

 Plot

-Immediately after Lisa (Loren) declares that she is leaving her immature, abusive, but easy-going husband Robert (Perkins), he is reported dead in a plane crash.
-Secretly still alive, he convinces her to collect his life insurance, although she knows that it's a bad idea.
-Lisa must contend with the complications of the scheme, which involve an aggressive suitor (Gig Young), Robert's jealousy, and her own guilt.
+Immediately after Lisa declares that she is leaving her unbalanced, jealous, and abusive husband Robert, he is reported dead in a plane crash.

+Secretly still alive, he convinces her to collect his life insurance and turn it over to him, promising he'll go away.
+Lisa reluctantly follows through but must contend with the complications of the scheme which involve an aggressive and curious suitor, an on-looking and loose-lipped neighbor boy, Robert's jealousy and manipulation, and her own guilt.

-Eventually the stress of putting up with Robert is too much for Lisa, and she runs over him and disposes of the body and car in a lake.
-The suitor realizes what she did as she has a mental breakdown and calls the police.
+After Robert renegs on their agreement, and informs her they will always be together, Lisa runs him over and drags his lifeless body into a nearby river.
+Later, as she confesses her crimes and her motivation in the presence of her inquisitive suitor, he realizes she's having a mental breakdown and phones a doctor.

 The film takes place primarily in Paris.
 Lisa is Italian; Robert is American.